 times, and the results averaged.

 Lastly, we examine the effects of label bias external to the dataset.
-We choose positive examples as proteins from one species, or a combination of species, and let the rest of the positive examples go unlabaled.
+We choose positive examples as proteins from one species, or a combination of species, and let the rest of the positive examples go unlabeled.
 We repeat this process 5 times, with positive-label species chosen so that the number

 1 2